rubiefawn/remedy/content/_index.md

 <!-- TODO: Rewrite this -->

 This game is not about mighty heroes or powerful wizards.
 It is about normal, fragile people who have found themselves entangled in the supernatural.
 Magic is unstable, chaotic, and mysterious.
 Injury is gruesome, death is frightening, and nobody knows what comes after.
-In this game, challenges are not solved through glorious heroism, but are overcome through careful planning and cunning solutions.
+In this game, challenges are not solved through glorious heroism, but are overcome through careful planning and cunning schemes.

 This game is played with a group of 3 to 6 friends.
-All the players play the role of a fictional character, except one; one player instead takes on the role of _The World_, playing the role of the environment and all other characters and creatures that exist within it.
+These players each play the role of a fictional character, except one; one player instead takes on the role of **The World**, playing the role of the environment and all other characters and creatures that exist within it.
+The players describe what their characters want to do, and The World describes how the fiction reacts to those decisions, provides meaningful choices, and the cycle continues.

 <!-- TODO: Design philosophy and guidelines for players and The World -->

 # Character Creation

-_Traits_ describe your character's most defining features, both physical and mental, and may be used for both good and ill.
+**Traits** describe your character's most defining features, both physical and mental, and may be used for both good and ill.
 Choose three traits: one that describes your body, one that describes your personality, and one more of your choice that describes something interesting about yourself.

-_Bonds_ describe your character's relationships with factions and non-player characters.
+**Bonds** describe your character's relationships with factions and non-player characters.
 You may call upon your bonds in times of need for favors and support, provided you meet their demands.
 Not all bonds are friendly, but all are useful.
 Choose three bonds: one faction you belong to, one mentor or friend, and one rival or enemy.

 <!-- TODO: Beliefs, like nature from Mouse Guard -->

-_Skills_ describe your character's areas of expertise, and are used to help overcome challenges.
+**Skills** describe your character's areas of expertise, and are used to help overcome challenges.
 Choose three skills: one learned through one of your bonds, beginning at +3 proficiency, one learned out of necessity and hardship, beginning at +2 proficiency, and one learned in the pursuit of a passion, beginning at +1 proficiency.

 You have in your possession the following items: